 Addressing Distributor Concerns

 Distributors often worry about losing data, missing commissions, or facing a confusing interface.
 Clear communication helps build trust.
-Announce migration timelines, explain benefits, and provide reassurance that data integrity and earnings will remain intact.
+Announce migration timelines, explain benefits and provide reassurance that data integrity and earnings will remain intact.

 Change Management and Training

 Effective change management minimizes resistance.
 Schedule live training sessions, webinars, and video tutorials & FAQs explaining new workflows.
 Offering demo accounts allows users to familiarize themselves before full deployment.
-Encourage feedback through surveys or helpdesk channels.
-Listening to users’ concerns helps identify friction points early, ensuring a smoother rollout.

 Go-Live and Post-Migration Support